12. Logical Replication

 Logical replication differs from streaming replication in several key aspects.
 For instance, while streaming replication replicates an entire database cluster, logical replication allows for the replication of an individual database or specific tables.

 Furthermore, as illustrated in Figure 12.1, logical replication provides greater flexibility regarding node operations.
-Unlike a standby node in streaming replication - which is typically restricted to read-only queries - a subscriber can handle local write operations independently while simultaneously receiving replicated data from the publisher.
+A standby node in streaming replication is typically restricted to read-only queries.
+In contrast, a subscriber can handle local write operations independently while simultaneously receiving replicated data from the publisher.

 Table 12.1 summarizes the characteristics of logical replication through a detailed comparison with streaming replication: